 Visitor (hang tag): Short term parking in the East Fieldhouse Parking Lot and the Stadium Parking Lot

-Credit/debit card: Temporarily unavailable.
-Please check back: Complete the online application and submit your payment.
+Credit/debit card: To pay online, click here: Complete the online application and submit your payment.
 The order will be processed and your permit will either be mailed out to you or you can pick it up at the Welcome Center is Ledwidge Hall (option choice during ordering process).

 Cash/check: in person at the Welcome Center located in the lobby of Ledwidge Hall.
 You can print off the application, available in the Important Files section, or pick one up at the Welcome Center.

 Refunds are subject to the University Drop/Add & Withdrawal Policy to request a refund email firstname.lastname@example.org include name, SHU ID#, vehicle license plate, permit number, and the reason for requesting a refund.